fossas/faktory-plugins/README.md

 `jobs.succeeded.time` - time to complete
 `jobs.failed.count` - number of jobs failed
 `jobs.failed.time` - time to complete
-`jobs.retried_at_least_once.count` - jobs with a retry > 0 that have failed once

 Metrics tracked through a task (every 10 seconds) are:

-`jobs.{queueName}.queued.count` - number of jobs in a queue by name `jobs.{queueName}.queued.time` - current queue time for next job
+`jobs.enqueued.{queueName}.count` - number of jobs in a queue by name `jobs.enqueued.{queueName}.time` - current queue time for next job `jobs.working.count` - number of jobs currently running `jobs.scheduled.count` - number of jobs scheduled `jobs.retries.count` - number of jobs in retry state `jobs.dead.count` - number of dead jobs `jobs.enqueued.count` - total number of enqueued jobs

-to add tags set the env variable `DD_TAGS="tagName:value,tagName:value"

 #### Configuration

 Any file ending in .toml will be read as a configuration file for faktory.
-To enable a connection to the statsd server create a file and this:
+Here's an example:
 ```
 [metrics]
-statsd_server = "host:port"
+enabled = true # enables this plugin
+namespace = "jobs" # changes the prefix for the metric from `jobs.` to the value specified
+tags = ["tag1:value1", "tag2:value2"] # tags passed to datadog on every metric
 ```

+Tags can also be set the with env variable `DD_TAGS="tagName:value,tagName:value"

+specify the host with `DD_AGENT_HOST`

 ## License